DataDog/integrations-extras/botprise/README.md

 ### Configuration
-1. Install datadog agent on lab devices
+1. Install the Datadog Agent on your lab devices.
-2. After successful installation devices will get listed on datadog host list(https://app.datadoghq.com/infrastructure/map)
+2. After successful installation, your devices start sending data to Datadog.
+View the data on the [Datadog host list][3].
-3. Create monitor for each of the host
+3. In Datadog, create a monitor for each of the hosts.
+Datadog generates alerts based on the monitor rules.
-4. Configure monitor for metric and respective threshold value.
+4. Configure each monitor for [metrics][4] and the respective threshold value.
-5. Datadog generates alert based on the monitor rules.
-6. Modify monitor configuration to create ServiceNow ticket for each of the incoming alert
+5. Modify the monitor configuration to create a ServiceNow ticket for each of the incoming alerts.
-7. Generate API key and Application key to call Datadog Rest APIs
+6. Generate an [API key and an Application key][5] to call Datadog Rest APIs.

 ## Data Collected